Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ## Enable Root Access

+**EDIT: THIS PROCEDURE IS NO LONGER POSSIBLE ON NEW V400 RECENTLY SHIPPED**

 By default, root access is not allowed on Speeder Pad.
 To enable it, follow these instructions:

 - Download this pack and unzip it : [Root Access Enabler.zip](https://github.com/Guilouz/Klipper-Flsun-V400/files/9579028/Root.Access.Enabler.zip)